090217

 [The tax shouldn’t be bracketed according to annual “income”, but rather net worth.]

-4] Ensure anyone facing a foreclosure over the past and the next few years, due to the predatory lending practices which created
+4] Ensure anyone facing a foreclosure over the past and the next few years, due to the predatory lending

-the housing bubble in the first place, does not lose their home.
+practices which created the housing bubble in the first place, does not lose their home.
 To quote one of our three favorite economists

-“The bailout money, instead of being given to
+“The bailout money, instead of being given to favored financial institutions

-favored financial institutions to finance their acquisition of other institutions, should be used to refinance the defaulting
+to finance their acquisition of other institutions, should be used to refinance the defaulting mortgages.
+This would slow,

-mortgages.
-This would slow, if not stop, the growing inventory of foreclosed properties that is driving down home prices.” -Paul Craig Roberts, Reagan’s Assistant Secretary of the Treasury
+if not stop, the growing inventory of foreclosed properties that is driving down home prices.” -Paul Craig Roberts, Reagan’s Assistant Secretary of the Treasury

-There’s only problem
+There’s

-aren’t the sharpest tools in the shed.
+leaders aren’t the sharpest tools in the shed.
 America, neither the Republicans

 nor Democrats are worth the salt in their blood.
-There is a hard fact many of you do
+There is a hard fact many

-of all the information outlets in this nation.
+part 90%+ of all the information outlets in this nation.

 This nation's problem is that all too many of you have been too trusting.
 “Eternal vigilence is the price of liberty.”, a wise man once said and it’s sad to think